Signed in as:

 Sound quality can sometimes be an issue for antique pedestal bowls however, with the base welding being a weak point for cracks.
 This produces an unwanted harsh, buzzing sound when struck or played around the rim.

-Temple bowls (also known as Temple Gongs) are the only true living link that Singing Bowls have to religious practice, being found in Buddhist temples in countries such as Japan, China, Korea and Vietnam.
+Temple bowls (also known as Japanese Singing Bowls) are the only true living link that Singing Bowls have to religious practice, being found in Buddhist temples in countries such as Japan, China, Korea and Vietnam.
 The giant bowls residing in some temples are the tallest and widest of the all the antique singing bowls.
+In general, most bowls will be second to fourth octave.
+These bowls have a relatively high tone to size ratio, with a Himalayan bowl of the same note being much smaller.
+They weigh between 400-3000g and 12-40cm wide.
+Smaller bowls, that produce higher tones, are generally reserved for private, home use (see next).

 Older bowls are hand hammered, but most modern bowls are machined and only partially hand hammered from high quality bronze.
 Quality examples are often stamped with the manufacturer's name near the rim.
 They are rarely shiny, being coated with a dark paint, (both inside and out) covering the metal.
 This is sometimes partially removed to highlight the exterior hammer marks.